Frequently Asked Questions

 Consult our Steward Land Fee in our Membership contract - Land Steward section for more details.

 Can you make a decent living in the community?

 Absolutely!
 It begins and depends on your involvement in the things, cooperatives or services you like to render that you gravitate toward.
-The Shawaho framework allows us to share in wealth beyond a financial sum and those services and goods that you recieve within the community are manifestations of this.
+The Shawoho framework allows us to share in wealth beyond a financial sum and those services and goods that you recieve within the community are manifestations of this.
 I like to say that 'the only thing that ever has created real wealth (goods made, services rendered, innovations that are worthwhile) has been peoples effort over time'.
 If your food and lodging are mostly taken care of, as well as many other social needs, then does it really matter if the financial renumeration may be smaller than what people living out of such communities are used to?

 Can we visit the land/community?

 Can I own land in the community?

-No. A Participants stewarded lot is considered thier private space and they have many freedoms to do what they like with those spaces however the land is owned collectively through the Foundation.
+No. A Participants stewarded lot is considered thier private space and they have many freedoms to do what they like with those spaces however the land is owned collectively through our corporation.
 We have specifically structured the community to get away from any form of speculation and land price speculation is one of the biggest forms of fake wealth generation in the modern world.
 We prefer to build our wealth from our efforts over time.
 The equation: effort x time = real created wealth.
-Instead of ownership the Tribe is the Steward of the lands and each participant will choose an equal sized plot of land to Steward and build a home on if they so wish.
+Instead of ownership each tribe member will choose an equal sized plot of land to Steward and build a home on if they so wish.
 This not only puts speculation, a form of slavery to rest, but also makes it more affordable for lower income people and families to join the community.
 See our Private Stewardship in our Membership contract - Land Steward section for full details.

 Can I own a home in the community?